Resolution Settings

 Once you’ve created and published the workflow in the Manager, follow these steps to add the resolution:

-a.
-If not, click here to add the resource.
+2. If the resource has been already added, proceed.
+Otherwise, click here to add the resource.

 If you want to change the resolution settings for the existing deployed machines, you can click on “EDIT” option and configure the resolution settings as per the project specifications.